10 Steps to Make Your Own Game Like DND (With a Printable Guide!)

 Time To Play!

 There’s so much you can do with just your imagination and a piece of paper - throw dice into the mix, and you’ve got hours and hours of fun making up stories and playing games together!
 If you want to learn to play games like this - about magical girls, space explorers, or even bears in hats - we run tween and teen games online where professional Game Masters (like me!) make up a unique story for each group.
-If you want to learn to be a Game Master yourself, we also have a summer camp for tweens and teens to learn to make and run their very own one-shot.
+If you want to learn to be a Game Master yourself, we also have an online course for tweens and teens to learn to make and run their very own one-shot.
 Check it out, and share any games that you make with us - we’d love to see them!

 Previous